| In Cuba: Festivals Workshops US to Cuba Travel

 The level of crime in the worst places is not even comparable to US levels, though hard numbers are not easy to come by.
 Many Cubans are in fact supportive of the current crackdown as there is a tremendous personal fear triggered by a few murders.
 They have nothing to compare this to and are unaware that their murder rate is far, far less than what can be experienced in any major US city.

 Credit cards, including Visa/MasterCard, are recognized in Cuba so long as they are not from a US bank.
-People report mixed results with travellers' checks.
+People report mixed results with travelers' checks.
 Non-US based checks definitely work, as do checks bought in the US via companies such as Thomas Cook.
-Some have reported that US based CityBank traveller's checks work but American Express don't -- perhaps this is a result of some past dispute.
+Some have reported that US based CityBank traveler's checks work but American Express don't -- perhaps this is a result of some past dispute.
 Others say American Express checks work fine.
 However, we did get a note from an American Express employee who lost her checks in Cuba and was refused reimbursement.
-So it may be the case that you can cash checks bought in the US or from a US company, but you may not be able to get your money back if they are stolen!
+So it may be the case that you can cash travelers checks bought in the US or from a US company, but you may not be able to get your money back if they are stolen!
 Check on this matter with whoever you buy from...

 US travelers frequently either pay in cash or use travelers checks from Thomas Cook.
 One easy way is to establish Canadian card is Transcard, a debit card where you can deposit funds before your trip, even if you do not live in Canada.
 If you travel through a third country, you can buy travelers' checks in that country (not American Express!) before getting into Cuba, and they will be recognized in Cuba as well as reimbursed if lost.